 For months, our communities have been social distancing, testing, masking, and disinfecting surfaces to protect one another, which has made for a challenging time of stress, isolation, uncertainty, loss, and grief for both our residents and employees.

 However, now that inoculations of the COVID-19 vaccine have begun throughout our 64 communities in seven states, we believe brighter days are ahead of us.
-As of February 11, 74% of our residents and 38% of employees have received their first dose of the vaccine, while the second dose has been administered to 44% of residents and 38% of employees.
-These figures continue to grow each day.
+As of March 25, 84% of our residents have received their first dose of the vaccine.
+This figure continues to grow each day.

 Vaccine distribution varies by state – including logistics, supply, and timeline – but Edgewood Healthcare is committed to offering the vaccine to every resident and employee who wants it once doses are available in their community.
 We appreciate your patience throughout this process.

 Edgewood Healthcare strongly encourages our residents to get vaccinated as soon as possible to protect themselves and their neighbors, but as with access to any of our health services or providers, we respect their right to choose to be vaccinated.

 Rest assured that all vaccines distributed in our communities are safe, effective, and authorized for emergency use by the US Food and Drug Administration.
 However, an important part of this reassurance is sharing first-hand experiences of Edgewood residents who have chosen to receive the COVID-19 vaccine, like Shirley Bodmer of Edgewood Plantation Place in Boise, ID, and Hermelle Wilson of Edgewood Fargo in Fargo, ND.

 Keep reading to learn why Shirley and Hermelle are getting the coronavirus vaccine and what they are looking forward to in the future, as their experiences may help other residents and their family members feel more confident about getting the COVID-19 vaccine once it is available to them.